ividrine/modern-express-api-sql/README.md

 ## About The Project

-This project is a flavor of [RESTful API Node Server Boilerplate](https://github.com/hagopj13/node-express-boilerplate) to provide type safety and work for relational databases.
+This project is a flavor of [RESTful API Node Server Boilerplate](https://github.com/hagopj13/node-express-boilerplate) that provides type safety and works for relational databases.

 ## Prerequisites